Westminster names Ten Pillars awardees

 The Ten Pillars at Westminster are:

-• Christian character: God-honoring behavior, good sportsmanship, and abstaining from drugs, alcohol, and tobacco.
+- Christian character defines who we are: God-honoring behavior, good sportsmanship, and abstaining from drugs, alcohol, and tobacco is required.

 Anderson played football and basketball and competed in track and field for the Wildcats.
 A 6-foot-3, 280-pound offensive lineman, he will attend Yale and play football.
 His father, Bennie Anderson Sr. had a six-year career in the National Football League.
 He spent four seasons with the Baltimore Ravens at right guard.